umijs/makojs.dev/docs/docs/features.md

   mako -v
 ```

-If you want to use mako in development, you can add the `--watch` parameter to the build command.
+If you want to use Mako in development, you can add the `--watch` parameter to the build command.
 Check `npx mako build -h` for more details.

 ```bash
 $ npx mako build --watch